zivshamli/Final-Project-HobbiesConnect/README.md

 - **Select Birth Year**: Users specify their year of birth.
 - **Choose Hobbies**: Users select up to 5 hobbies.
 If more than five are selected, a toast message will appear, reminding them to choose only up to 5 hobbies.
 A summary list of chosen hobbies is also displayed.

 Once all information is filled out, users tap the **Save** button to complete registration.
-A loading indicator appears while the app saves the data and then transitions to the main navigation screen.
+A loading lottie appears while the app saves the data and then transitions to the main navigation screen.

 ### Sign Up Screen Preview